Mechanisms of Introspective Awareness: Introduction

-\item \textbf{Anomaly detection is not reducible to a single linear direction.} Although one direction explains a substantial fraction of detection variance, we show that the underlying computation is distributed across multiple directions.
-This suggests that the capability is not attributable to the uninteresting explanation that some concept vectors happen to be correlated with a direction that promotes affirmative responses to questions in general. (\S\ref{sec:geometry})
+\item \textbf{Anomaly detection is not reducible to a single linear direction.} Although one direction in activation space explains a substantial fraction of detection variance, we show that the underlying computation is distributed across multiple directions.
+This suggests that the capability is not explained by some concept vectors being correlated with a direction that promotes affirmative responses to questions in general. (\S\ref{sec:geometry})

 \item \textbf{Distinct detection and identification mechanisms.} We find that detection and identification are handled by distinct mechanisms in different layers, with MLPs at $\sim$70\% depth causally necessary and sufficient for detection.
-Circuit analysis identifies evidence carrier and gate features in late MLPs that combine this signal into a discrete detection decision. (\S\ref{sec:localization})
+Circuit analysis identifies ``gate'' features which inhibit detection claims, and which are suppressed by upstream ``evidence carrier'' features that are sensitive to injected steering vectors.
+Different steering vectors activate different evidence carriers, but the circuit converges on a common set of gates. (\S\ref{sec:localization})